Background

 WhatsApp LinkedIn Facebook Email

-• Apply higher fees for educational workshops and activities
+• applying differential pricing structures for workshops and activities

-• Restrict access to programmes and opportunities based on whether a child attends a state or independent school
+• restricting access to programmes based on school background

 These examples are not isolated; they reflect a wider and growing pattern.